jrballot/LPIC-304/HAClusterManagement/README.md

 **Active/Passive (A/P)**
 In this type of cluster, there is an active node and a passive node.
 The former handles all traffic under normal circumstances, while the latter just sits idle waiting to enter the scene during a failover, when it actually takes over the situation by servicing requests using its own resource until the other node comes back online.

+**Shared-Memory Cluster**

+**Shared-Disk Cluster**

+A shared-disk cluster uses a remote pool for storage, basically a SAN or NAS solution.
+Problem I/O on disk been a bottleneck for scalability.

+**Shared-Nothing Cluster**

+In a shared-nothing cluster  things scale horizontally across nodes, memory and disk are managed locally and all communication goes through network.
+Only one node can be owner of a specific resource at a time.

+**Failover Cluster**

+**Load Balancer Cluster**
+A farm of servers with the same function is the base of a load balancing cluster.
+To distribute the user request to several nodes, a load balancer is useful.
+It's going to check the utilization of all nodes and via algorithms decide to which node redirect the user request.

+**Cluster resource**
+The resources needed to be high available for the business continuity.Can be replicated to one or more nodes from the cluster.
+Pacemaker uses resources like disk and ip that needs to be available all the time.

+**Cluster service**
+THe software used to create a high available environment, it controls failover cluster activite on a single node.
+Pacemaker and Corosync.

 ### Vocabulary

 - **Failover**: A premier on high availability and performance